Cosmology with voids from the Nancy Grace Roman Space Telescope: The void size function

 The AP effect impacts the estimated void sizes and introduces an anisotropy between the orthogonal and the parallel directions with respect to the line-of-sight (LOS).
 Let us consider two points characterized by a mean redshift $z$, a difference in redshift $\Delta z \ll 1$ and an angular separation $\Delta \theta \ll 1 {\rm~rad}$.
 Their distance, decomposed in the radial and orthogonal components with respect to the LOS, is \citep{eisenstein_2005,xu_2013}:

 where $H(z)$ is the Hubble parameter and $D_{\rm A}(z)$ the comoving (angular-diameter) distance.
 The superscripts indicate whether the corresponding quantities are computed considering the fiducial or assumed true cosmology in each MCMC step, respectively.
-We note that the volume of a Voronoi cell is modified exactly as $V^{\rm true}_{\rm cell} = q_\parallel q^2_\perp V^{\rm fid}_{\rm cell}$.
+We note that the volume of a Voronoi cell is modified as $V^{\rm true}_{\rm cell} = q_\parallel q^2_\perp V^{\rm fid}_{\rm cell}$.
 Therefore, by construction, following Eq.~\eqref{eq:Reff}, the void radius transforms as $R^{\rm true}_{\rm v}=q_\parallel^{1/3}q_\perp^{2/3} R^{\rm fid}_{\rm v}$.
 This result is already known for voids~\citep{hamaus_2020,correa_2021, vsf_euclid}, for which, however, this relation is an approximation and subject to the cosmology dependence on the void finder or post-processing procedure~\citep{correa_2021, radinovic_2024}.
-In our case, relying on the Voronoi tessellation, the relation is exact in the limit in which Eqs.~\eqref{eq:AP_r} are satisfied~\citep{verza_2023}.
+In our case, relying on the Voronoi tessellation, the relation is exact in the limit in which Eqs.~\eqref{eq:AP_par_perp} are satisfied~\citep{verza_2023}.
+See Appendix~\ref{appendix} for a detailed discussion and analysis on the impact of fiducial cosmology on the Voronoi tessellation and void finding procedure.

 The volume effect changes the number density $n^{\cal D}_i$ and the associated uncertainty $\sigma_i$ due to the change in the inferred redshift bin volume,

 where $\Omega_{[{\rm rad}]}$ is the sky area in steradian, $D_{\rm A}(z)$ is the comoving distance corresponding to an object at redshift $z$, while $z_{\rm in}$ and $z_{\rm out}$ are the inner and outer redshift limits of the redshift bin $i_z$.
 It follows that